Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 static only has lambda expressions which can’t be recursive, and functional tyoes or sorts.
 These are not documented here.

+This part about function declaration is a long one.
+It is divided into sub‑sections.

 ### FUN_DECL: General syntax